Disney's Animated Storybook: Gameplay and plot

 David Bloom of Daily News said that Mulan was "well-done", and thought the "greater strength of the program" was the inclusion of additional activities and games beyond the storybook, such as a dress-up room for Mulan to try on traditional clothing.
 The Boston Herald thought the game was a mixture of "absurdly simple tasks" and "practically impossible ones" while finding the dialogue "repetitive" and "irritating".
 Joseph Szadkowski of The Washington Post's favourite part of the game was the printable and customisable calendar.
 Another reviewer from that newspaper wrote that the animated storybook video game series was "thoughtfully designed product marred by a few miscalculations that lessen its impact."
 Tara Hernandez of AllGame praised the PlayStation version of Mulan for its graphics, sound, and characters; the site noted that achieving the title of Imperial Storymaker requires both "imagination and creativity" from the player.
 IGN deemed it "curious" that Disney broke away from its previous platformer formula for its console games.
-The Boston Herald reviewer Robin Ray offered a scathing review of Winnie the Pooh and Tigger Too, commenting that the game was "mangled", "dull", humourless, and had "simply bad design".
+The Boston Herald reviewer Robin Ray offered a scathing review of Winnie the Pooh and Tigger Too, commenting that the game was "mangled", "dull", humorless, and had "simply bad design".
 A reviewer from The Washington Post had a similar opinion, describing the game as "completely charmless", and that the "colorful, whimsical prose" of the source material had been translated into "leadenness".
 Arizona Republic felt the later games lacked interesting gameplay and visuals.
 The Los Angeles Times criticized Disney for contracting their games to independent studios, deeming the series a "mere imitation of Broderbund's Living Books format".
 The study Talking Storybook Programs for Students with Learning Disabilities found that "Living Books programs appeared more comprehensible to students than the Disney programs".
 The Washington Post felt the game offered a "Reader's Digest version of the plot".
 Chicago Tribune said in regards to Tigger Too, "As cute as the program is, it lacks substance.
 The games are very basic on all levels and offer no surprises after repeat play".
 MacUser felt the games contained "repetitive, uninspired content".
 The Washington Post observed that kids ignored the text and played around with the onscreen hotspots and interactive games.